ProtectedconstructorReturns the new Fixed-Point Number (FixedPointNumber) instance having

 The only possible non-finite values of a FixedPointNumber are NaN, NEGATIVE_INFINITY and POSITIVE_INFINITY.

-if the value of this FixedPointNumber is NEGATIVE_INFINITY or POSITIVE_INFINITY,
+Return true if the value of this FixedPointNumber is NEGATIVE_INFINITY or POSITIVE_INFINITY,

 otherwise returns false.